Intradermal Vs. Subcutaneous Vaccination

 - Subcutaneous: An injection that is injected into the fat layer, deeper than an intradermal injection but not as deep as an intramuscular (in the muscle) injection.
 Can be injected in the fat in the back of the arm or less commonly in the fat on the stomach.
 May also cause mild irritation and redness that will heal on its own.

 - When administrating an intradermal injection, the “dose” is still the same as a subcutaneous injection but has a lower volume/amount used while still being effective.
-This allows for more people to get vaccinated since less volume is being used per person.
+This allowed for more people to get vaccinated since less volume is being used per person.

 If I received a subcutaneous injection for my first vaccine will I get an intradermal injection instead for my second dose?